 - Resources from the public budget or from non-reimbursable financing;

 - Income obtained from occasional activities – such as fundraising events with admission fees, festivals, raffles, and conferences – used for social or professional purposes, according to the organization's statute;

 - Exceptional income resulting from certain assignments of the organization's assets; and

 - Income obtained from advertising and publicity, realized by public benefit organizations (PBOs), according to the law of organization and operation, in the fields of culture, scientific research, education, sports, and health.

-The deductibility of contributions (whether individual or corporate) to NPOs is regulated by the Law on Sponsorship, which lists the types of "sponsorship" that qualify as deductible (Law 32/1994), and the Fiscal Code, which imposes limits on the amount that a donor can deduct (Law 517/2003).
+The deductibility of contributions (whether individual or corporate) to NPOs is regulated by the Law on Sponsorship, which lists the types of "sponsorship" that qualify as deductible (Law 32/1994); as well as the Fiscal Code, which imposes limits on the amount that a donor can deduct (Law 517/2003).

-Under Romanian law, "sponsorship" occurs where two parties agree on the transfer of ownership of goods or financial means to support the not-for-profit activities of the beneficiary.
-[Law 32/1994 Art.
-1] Under Law no. 204/2001, published in the Official Journal in July 2001 (approving Governmental Ordinance 36/1998), the following entities are eligible to be beneficiaries of sponsorship:
+Under Romanian law, “sponsorship” occurs where two parties agree on the transfer of ownership of goods or financial means to support the not-for-profit activities of the beneficiary (Law 32/1994 Art.
+1).
+Under Law 204/2001, published in the Official Journal in July 2001 (approving Governmental Ordinance 36/1998), the following entities are eligible to be beneficiaries of sponsorship:

 - Any not-for-profit organization that undertakes activities in Romania intended to promote sports; religion; culture; art; the environment; scientific research; charity; human rights protection; economic, health, and social services or assistance; social and community development; professional interest representation; and maintenance, renovation, preservation, and valorizing of historical monuments;